-Other studies conducted of 12-step programs, in general, reported success rates that were lower than those of AA’s but concluded that participation in these programs were still effective additives to clinical rehabilitation programs.
+Other studies conducted of 12-step programs, in general, reported success rates that were lower than those of AA’s but concluded that participation in these programs was still effective additives to clinical rehabilitation programs.

 Based on several studies, we can draw a few conclusions.
 Data indicates that participation in a 12-step program, like AA, is typically beneficial for those who are already pursuing clinical treatment options.
 However, the choice to pursue a program that is faith-based or secular is left up to the individual to decide.

 Studies do seem to support the idea that Alcoholics Anonymous does average higher success rates than other 12-step programs but, as stated earlier: it’s not for everyone.

 Regardless of which type of program one chooses to participate in, willful and dedicated commitment to the program guidelines is an essential ingredient in achieving sobriety.
 Thus, it’s crucial that the approach and overall environment of the program are aligned with the values and beliefs of the individual who attends it.
 In this situation, simply going through the motions will likely result in failure and, ultimately, relapse.